 10 hours in any 24 hours

-77 hours in any seven-day period
+77 hours in any 7 days

 Yes, if you have a Seasonal, Permanent, or Rotational position you will accrue holidays as you work onboard.
 The number of days you will get will be stipulated in your Seafarers Employment Agreement (SEA).